KriVaTri/EVCM/README.md

 During the config flow:
 1. Pick a name and how you provide net power (single net sensor vs export + import)
 2. Choose 1‑phase or 3‑phase (affects minimum power math)
+3. Select your wallbox (optional)
-3. Map the charger and grid sensors
+4. Map the charger and grid sensors
-4. Enter two threshold bands:
+5. Enter two threshold bands:
    - ECO ON (used when the ECO switch is ON)
    - ECO OFF (used when the ECO switch is OFF)
-5. (Optional) Set an SoC limit or a planner time window
+6. (Optional) Set an SoC limit or a planner time window
-6. Save—entities (switches & number inputs) appear
+7. Save—entities (switches & number inputs) appear

 Turn the `Start/Stop` switch ON to let it work.